smash-transport/smash-vhlle-hybrid/docs/developer/index.md

     ---

     You want to replace the software in one or more stages with a different one?
-    Check these notes on what changes need to be done.
+    Check these notes about what changes are needed.

     [:material-arrow-right-box:&nbsp; Read more](new_module.md)